-Matayoshi Family's dojo in Okinawa Japan …
+Matayoshi Family's dojo in Japan …

 This famous dojo all started back in 1960 when Matayoshi Shinpo Sensei returned to Okinawa (see History page) and began to teach the system his father had taught him.
-Matayoshi Sensei started this in various other karate Sensei’s dojos, until he established his own.
-To honour his father, he called this dojo the “Kodokan”, where the kanji for “Ko” was based on the kanji in his father’s name “Shinko”.
+This he did in various other karate Sensei’s dojos, until he established his own.
+In order to honour his father, he called this dojo the “Kodokan”, where the kanji for “Ko” was based on the kanji in his father’s name “Shinko”.
 Thus the translation of “Kodokan” is the “Hall of the Enlightened Way”.